 You’ve probably heard about Keukenhof, the ‘outdoor flower museum’ in Lisse.
-Of course you can go there… But another thing you can consider to do is drive around in the surrounding area and visit the tulips ‘in the wild’!
+Of course, you can go there… But another thing you can consider doing is drive around in the surrounding area and visit the tulips ‘in the wild’!
 The area where you can find the colorful fields of flowers is called the ‘Duin en Bollenstreek’ (Dune and Bulb region) and represents exactly what it says in the name: fields of flower bulbs along the Dutch coast.
-It’s located right in the heart of historical Holland, surrounded by fascinating cities like Haarlem, the Hague and Leiden.
+It’s located right in the heart of historical Holland, surrounded by fascinating cities like Haarlem, the Hague, and Leiden.

 So when would be the perfect time for you to make a visit?
 If you want to surround yourself with a rainbow of colors, between the middle of March and the end of May is the perfect time for you to travel down to the Bollenstreek.
 That’s the time that the tulips are in full bloom.

 Back to my Easter break.
 During our stay, we rented some bikes and cycled around the area.
-On our way we made several stops at the numerous of flower fields.
-All fields are open for public (obviously you’re required to respect the general rules of conduct), and most flower farmers sell tulips on their property as well.
+On our way, we made several stops at the numerous of flower fields.
+All fields are open to the public (obviously you’re required to respect the general rules of conduct), and most flower farmers sell tulips on their property as well.

 Next to the Amsterdamse Waterleidingduinen entrance, an area is dedicated to the Vogelenzang estate, where House Vogelenzang stands gracefully in the middle of it all.
 The house was built in 1600 and is now part of the 80 hectare estate.
 We saw deer here as well, although less than in the Amsterdamse Waterleidingsduinen.
 We walked around there for a bit, and when it became dark we returned to our tent, where we read a book and enjoyed the sounds of nature around us.